 You might not realize it at first, but there are a couple main features your Tesla has that actually require external accessories.
-These two features — Tesla’s dash cam, and Sentry Mode — both require that you plug in some form of external storage into your car’s USB port to take advantage of them.
-Here are Electrek’s recommendations for the best USB storage options for various Tesla models.
+These two features — Tesla’s dash cam, and Sentry Mode — both require that you plug in some form of external drive into your car’s USB port to take advantage of them.
+Tesla will rewrite over old footage as your SSD fills up.

 Samsung T7 Portable SSD 500GB